Human RightsRefugees & Migration

 Political Executions

-After the 1979 revolution, a number of officials of Mohammad Reza Pahlavi’s government were executed, and also in the summer of 1988, a number of members of groups opposed to the Islamic Republic of Iran were executed.
+After the 1979 revolution, a number of officials of Mohammad Reza Pahlavi’s government were executed, and similarly in the summer of 1988, a number of members of groups opposed to the Islamic Republic of Iran were executed.

 Criminal Executions

 In 2008 in the Islamic Republic of Iran, 70 to 80 criminals were awaiting execution.
-In 2005, a sixteen-year-old girl was executed in public in the town of Neka for what was called “unlawful sexual relations.”
+In 2005, a sixteen-year-old girl was executed in public in the town of Neka for what was called “illicit sexual relations.”

 Children’s Rights